vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 ADAMIA PRAMAYYAM
 90\.
 OBJECTION.
 The thesis that the Pancaratra Tantras are based on the Veda is disproved by the fact that we find in these very Tantras a condemnation of the Veda.
 For it is said that Sandilya, failing to find a meaning of human importance in the four Vedas, learnt this distra.
 For
 REFUTATION.
 This is the objection of someone who does not know the distinct meaning of the statement.
 For this censure does not mean to censure something deserving of censure, but rather to praise something else than that which is censured. instance, in the Aitareya Brahmana the censure passed on the pre-dawn oblation "Morning upon morning they speak untruth," is understood to praise the post-dawn oblation.
 It is as in the ManavadharmaSistra: "The Rgveda is of gods and deities, the Yajurveda of man, and the Samaveda of the deceased; therefore its sound is impure;" here the censure of the Samaveda serves to praise the other Vedas.
 Or as in the Mahabharata: "Formerly the assembled seers placed the four Vedas and the Mahabharata in the balance, one at one side, the other at the other side.
 And since in bulk and in weight the latter preponderated, it is called the Great Bharata for its bulk and weight."
 This is said, notto belittle the Vedas, but to bestow praise on the Mahabharata.
-In this same way the above statement must be taken as praise of the Paficarãtra.
+In this same way the above statement must be taken as praise of the Pancarãtra.
 Just as the censure of the pre-dawn oblation etc. does not really intend censure, since elsewhere in the same texts they are praised, so will it be in our case too.
 In Pañcaratra, too, we frequently find praise of the Veda; for example: "Nothing that

 77
 is made up of words is superior to the Veda, thou who art seated on the Lotus.
 That is said by the Upanisads which set forth the knowledge of truth" etc.